 Authors: Johanna Alkan Olsson | Helena Hanson

 About the report: Climate change is something that affects us all.
 For the city and its citizens, it means, among other things, more precipitation and consequently an increased risk of flooding.
 Therefore, it is important to work with climate change adaptation.
 The idea of this brief is to illustrate and discuss how blue-green solutions can contribute to adapting the city to a changing climate.
 It focuses on an already developed district: Sofielund in Malmö, Sweden.
-The brief is based on interviews with private property owners and managers in the district and has been developed through collaboration between two researchers at the Centre for Environment and Climate Research, Lund University and landscape architects at COWI in Malmö.
+The brief is based on interviews with private property owners and managers in the district and has been developed through collaboration between two researchers at the Centre for Environmental and Climate Science, Lund University and landscape architects at COWI in Malmö.

 Collective Implementation of Ecological Focus Areas

 Authors: Juliana Dänhardt | Lovisa Nilsson | Jordan Hristov | Johanna Alkan Olsson | Mark Brady | Peter Olsson | Henrik G Smith | Yann Clough

 About the report: The report Collective implementation of ecological focus areas is written on behalf of the Swedish Environmental Protection Agency.
 The report is based on ecological and economic modeling as well as interviews with farmers and civil servants in Sweden, the Netherlands and England.

 What measures should be taken to improve conditions for Swedish Farmland Birds, as reflected in the Farmland Bird Index?

 Authors: Åke Lindström, Ola Olsson, Henrik G. Smith, Martin Stjernman

 Blue Carbon and Ecosystembased Adaptation: Mapping of Arenas